 As well as your dedicated fizz carrier, consider having two other vessels for carrying everything you need for your picnic.
-Have one – ideally a cool box or insulated carrier – for all those items that need to stay cool.
+Have one – ideally a cool box or insulated carrier – for all those items that need to stay cold.

-Don’t have a wicker basket?
+Don’t have a wicker picnic basket?
 Then why not add one of these delightful hampers to your upcoming birthday list (or just treat yourself - you deserve it!)

 The food and drink

 There are lots of wonderful picnic recipes to choose from – succulent quiches, exotic salads and triangle sandwiches always go down well.
-If you need inspiration, check back soon for our upcoming recipe series from Celia Brookes.

 Our hampers are packed with delicious savoury treats, including popcorn, wafers, crisps, nuts, olives and more – all from fantastic independent supplier.
-Do check out this year’s range of summer hampers here.

 Also, why not be adventurous with something extra special to drink – have you tried Aloha 65 with ginger ale – a summer sensation?
 Or Tinston Cider, made the same way as champagne? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.